 Is the Stockholm Pass Worth It?

-The Stockholm Pass is a convenient city pass that accords you free access to over 60 of the best attractions and sights in the city.
+The Stockholm Pass is a convenient city pass that accords you with free access to over 60 of the best attractions and sights in the city.
 In addition to this, The Stockholm Pass grants unlimited travel on the city’s Hop-On Hop-Off buses and boats.

-However, the Stockholm Pass does not include free travel on public transport which is a kind of vexing.
+However, the Stockholm Pass does not include free travel on public transport which is kind of vexing.
 The Stockholm Pass has a 24-hour, 48-hour, 72-hour, or 120-hour validity.

 Ultimately, the question of whether the Stockholm Pass is worth it depends on how much you want to get out of the city.
 However, some of the best museums in Stockholm are free irrespective of whether you possess a Stockholm Pass or not.

 If you plan on visiting a lot of cultural attractions and museums, then it is definitely worth investing in the card.
 If not, then maybe the Stockholm Pass isn’t worth buying.

 There are heaps of great things to do in Stockholm and this magical city is a thrilling and superb getaway for those on a short break.
 Whether your interests lie in architecture, museum hopping, eating, shopping, or just chilling in the park, there’s something to do for everyone in Stockholm.